Ph.D. Program in Pan-African Studies

 Students must petition the Graduate Studies Committee to schedule their examinations.
 For students who plan to take their exams during a fall semester, they must petition the Graduate Studies Committee no later than March 1 of the spring semester.
 For students who plan to take their exams during a spring semester, they must petition the Graduate Studies Committee no later than October 1 of the fall semester.
 Students who do not do so will delay their degree progress and will have to wait to take their written exams a semester later.

-The committee structure for the Comprehensive Exam consists of (1) the proposed Chair of the student’s dissertation committee and (2 a) PAS faculty member, as designated by the dissertation committee Chair and the student.
+- Committee Structure - the committee structure for the Comprehensive Exam consists of (1) the proposed Chair of the student’s dissertation committee and (2 a) PAS faculty member, as designated by the dissertation committee Chair and the student.
 The PAS faculty member would most likely be a member of the student’s doctoral dissertation committee and (3) the third member of the Comprehensive Exam committee would be a member of the department’s Graduate Studies Committee.

-The Comprehensive Exam will test the student on key theoretical and methodological perspectives in Pan-African Studies.
+- Exam Structure - he Comprehensive Exam will test the student on key theoretical and methodological perspectives in Pan-African Studies.
 The exam will be based on a reading list provided by the Graduate Studies Committee (approved by the Department).
 The student’s committee will create a series of study questions (12-18) from which four related questions (two theoretical questions, two methodological questions) will be administered to the student for the exam.
 The exam will be administered in a closed book format in a secure room on campus for no longer than eight hours.
 The student, in collaboration with the Graduate Studies Committee, will schedule their Comprehensive Exam to take place during the fourth or fifth week of the semester they intend to take said exam.

 Special Topics Examination